oconnor663/applied_crypto_2021_fall/sha256/readme.md

 you're looking at the same state that _would have been used_ to call the compression function again _if there had been more input._

-This is very interesting.
-Suppose you're an attacker, and you're looking at a hash that I've published.
-You don't know what input I used, maybe because I put a secret key somewhere in there that you can't guess.
-But you don't need to know my input.
-What you're going to do is construct a _new_ hash, which matches a _different_ input, one which starts with the same bytes as mine but then has some extra bytes of your choosing added to the end.
+This was a design mistake.
+(The designers actually knew about this issue at the time but didn't consider it important.)
+Here's the problem: Suppose you're an attacker, and you're looking at a hash that I've published.
+Let's say you don't know what input I used, maybe because I included a secret key or something like that.
+Because of this mistake, even though you don't know my input, you can construct a _new_ hash, which matches a _different_ input, one which starts with the _same bytes as mine_ but then has some extra bytes of your choosing added to the end.
+If SHA-256 hashes were truly independent of each other, this wouldn't be possible, but they aren't, and it is possible.

 There's one thing standing between you and this attack: the padding.
 I didn't do anything special to the last chaining value, but I did pad my input.
 Those padding bytes went into the state that you're looking at, and there's no way for you to unmix them.
-But you can live with that.
-Your length extension attack will center around this one clever trick:
+But you can live with that, by making a clever
+compromise:

-*Pretend that my padding bytes were part of your chosen suffix.*
+*Pretend that my padding bytes are part of your chosen suffix.*

-You won't be able to extend my input with a totally arbitrary suffix, but you will be able to add any suffix you like as long as it starts with my padding bytes.
-That's still a pretty good attack, and that's what we're going to do in this final section of the project.
+That is to say, you can't extend my input with a totally arbitrary suffix, but you can choose any suffix that starts with my padding bytes.
+That's an important limitation, but it still allows for quite a lot of mischief.

-If you read through this project before we've cover Chapter 7 of *Serious Cryptography*, it might not yet be clear why this attack is important.
-The short answer is, this attack is why we need an algorithm called HMAC for keyed hashing, and programmers who don't know about HMAC often misuse hash functions in ways that are vulnerable to this attack.
+If you're reading through this project before we've covered Chapter 7 of *Serious Cryptography*, it might not yet be clear why this attack is important.
+The short answer is, this attack is why we need an algorithm called [HMAC](https://en.wikipedia.org/wiki/HMAC) for keyed hashing, and programmers who don't know about HMAC often misuse hash functions in ways that are vulnerable to this attack.
+We'll get to HMAC in class shortly, if we haven't already.
+For now, let's see the length extension attack in action.

 ### Problem 14: modeling the extended input